Treat the whole patient

 Well, help is at hand.
-BMJ Best Practice Comorbidities is a clinical decision support tool that helps professionals treat the whole patient.
+Our Comorbidities Manager is integrated into BMJ Best Practice, the clinical decision support tool that helps professionals treat the whole patient.
 In fact, it is the only such clinical decision support tool available.

 Explore Comorbidities Topics

 In the acute hospital setting, healthcare professionals need fast access to the latest clinical information.
-And that’s exactly what BMJ Best Practice Comorbidities provides.
+And that’s exactly what BMJ Best Practice and its Comorbidities Manager provides.

 - Acute appendicitis in adults